Hello, I'm Dillon.

 Dark Energy Properties

-I've led the analysis of the Dark Energy Survey Supernova Program's first 3 years of data in the measurement of cosmological parameters including the equation of state for dark energy.
+I've led the recent analysis of the Dark Energy Survey Supernova Program's first 3 years of data in the measurement of cosmological parameters including the equation of state for dark energy.
+Our results are in agreement with a cosmological constant and make a significant leap forward in suprnova analysis and data quality.
 This has involved developement of a "forward modeling" photometric measurement pipeline and the implementation of the final cosmologial parameter analysis.
 Looking ahead we will perform the single largest analaysis of photometrically classified cosmologically useful supernovae for a state of the art dark energy measurement

 Gravitational Wave Cosmology